The NFL, Foot and Ankle Injuries, and Preventative Measures

 4 Toe(s) Injuries

 Considering the high injury rate in the NFL, fans often question, “What can a player do to prevent injury?
 What resources are available to educate my young athlete to prevent an injury during the season?”
-A method that Dr. Cory strongly believes in prior to any type of physical activity is dynamic stretching.
+A method that Dr. Cory, a foot and ankle specialist, strongly believes in prior to any type of physical activity is dynamic stretching.
 As high school athletes return to fall sports such as football, volleyball, or swimming there are a variety of stretches and motions to help activate muscles- which can reduce the chance of injury.

 Dr. Cory often refers his patients to Fischer’s Institute located in Tempe, Arizona which won the “Best Physical Therapists in Phoenix” for 2017.
 Fischer’s Institute conducts the physical therapy for the Arizona Cardinals and is the premier training facility to prepare for the NFL Combine.